RULE 45. SUBPOENA

 Rule 45.07: Protection of Persons Subject to Subpoena.

-Upon motion made within fourteen days after the subpoena is served or before the time specified in the subpoena for compliance therewith, whichever is earlier, the Court may: (1) quash or modify the subpoena if it is unreasonable and oppressive; or (2) condition denial of the motion upon the advancement by the person in whose behalf the subpoena is issued of the reasonable costs of producing the books, papers, documents, electronically stored information, or tangible things.
-The timely filing of a motion to quash or modify obviates the need for compliance with the subpoena pending further order of the court.
-The failure to file a motion within the time period specified herein waives all objections to the subpoena except the right to seek the reasonable costs for producing books, papers, documents, electronically stored information, or tangible things.
+(4) The Court may: (1) grant the motion to compel testimony or production or inspection, or modify the subpoena if it is unreasonable and oppressive; or (2) condition the grant of the motion upon the advancement by the person in whose behalf the subpoena is issued of the reasonable costs of producing the books, papers, documents, electronically stored information, or tangible things.
+The timely service of an objection obviates the need for compliance with the deposition subpoena pending further order of the court.
+The failure to serve an objection within the time period specified herein waives all objections to the subpoena except the right to seek the reasonable costs for producing books, papers, documents, electronically stored information, or tangible things.

 Advisory Commission Comments .